cloojure/modern-cljs/tut16.md

 Elapsed time: 33.700 sec
 ```

-As you see the different behavior of `test-cljs` and `test` when
+As you see, the different behavior of `test-cljs` and `test` when
-called without specifying any namespace is now evident: `test` task is
+called without specifying any namespace is now evident: the `test` task is
 wasting time in running tests even in namespaces which do not contain
 any test.

-Let's now see what happens if you force a bug in the `validators-test`
+Let's now see what happens if you create a failing test in the `validators-test`
-namespace:
+namespace as we've done before:

 ```clj
 Writing clj_test/suite.cljs...